KazanovLab/GKclust/README.md

 <img src="docs/sbsclust_logo.jpg" alt="logo" title="Secondary structure" height="400" align="right" />

-# SBSClust
+# GENAclust

-SBSClust is a computational tool designed to detect clusters of mutations in complete genomes.
+GENAclust is a computational tool designed to detect clusters of mutations in complete genomes.

 ## Installation

-To install SBSClust from GitHub navigate to a directory where you want to install the program and clone the repository:
+To install GENAclust from GitHub navigate to a directory where you want to install the program and clone the repository:
 ```
 git clone https://github.com/KazanovLab/SBSClust
 ```

-To compile SBSClust and install it system-wide navigate into the cloned directory and run:
+To compile GENAclust and install it system-wide navigate into the cloned directory and run:
 ```
-cd SBSClust
+cd GENAclust
 make
 sudo make install
 ```

 ## Quick start

-SBSClust can generate output in short, full, or both formats simultaneously.
+GENAclust can generate output in short, full, or both formats simultaneously.
 * The short output (-s option) includes only mutations that are part of the identified clusters.
 * The full output (-f option) contains all mutations from the input VCF files.